pachterlab/kallistobustools/kite_tutorial.md

 ```

 #### 3. Build Index
-Build the kallisto index using a k-mer length `-k` equal to the length of the Feature Barcodes:
+Build the kallisto index using the mismatch fasta and a k-mer length `-k` equal to the length of the Feature Barcodes:
 ```
 $ kallisto index -i FeaturesMismatch.idx -k 15 ./FeaturesMismatch.fa
 ```